Iron Chariots and the Limits of Self-Effort

 Iron chariots rarely fall to effort.

-Judges quietly points us toward a third way.
+The lessons in Judges may point us toward a third way.

 Why God allows iron chariots to remain